flow-r/flowr/README.md

 *queue short-name used in [flow](https://github.com/sahilseth/flow)

 There are several [job scheduling](http://en.wikipedia.org/wiki/Job_scheduler) systems available and we try to support the major players.
-Adding support is quite easy if we have access to them (otherwise not).
-Your favoroite not in the list?
+Adding support is quite easy if we have access to them.
+Your favourite not in the list?
 Send a [message](mailto:sahil.seth@me.com)

 - [PBS wiki](http://en.wikipedia.org/wiki/Portable_Batch_System):
 	- [Torque wiki](http://en.wikipedia.org/wiki/TORQUE_Resource_Manager)